daviatorstorm/BibaViewEngine/README.md

 </configuration>
 ```

+Then add package reference to csproj file

+`<PackageReference Include="BibaViewEngine" Version="0.0.3" />`

+Restore packages

-To make a Biba work you must to add Services and pipe to you application in Startup.cs file
+To make a Biba work you must to add Services and pipe to you application in Startup.cs file.
+We will craete AppComponent later on

 Example: